 • Realignment surgery (osteotomy): For a malunion fracture, surgeons may need to re-break the bone and realign it correctly, using plates, screws, or rods to hold the bone in place during healing.

-• Bone grafting: A bone graft may be needed in cases of nonunion fractures.
+• Bone grafts: A bone graft may be needed in cases of nonunion fractures.
 This involves transplanting healthy bone tissue from another part of the body to help fuse the bone fragments and promote healing.

 • Bone stimulation: Electrical bone stimulators or ultrasound therapies can help stimulate bone healing in both malunion and nonunion cases.